 The Magic Within

 Fountain pens may be beautiful, joyous things, but it’s the ink within them that’s most special.
 I’m not talking about cartridge ink, which is the writing equivalent of drinking champagne through a plastic straw, or biro ink, which smells like a disposable carrier bag.
-I’m talking about proper writing ink that comes in a bottle, can be swirled like a glass of brandy and which smells like apple blossom after rain.
+I’m talking about proper ink that comes in a bottle, can be swirled like brandy in a glass and which smells like apple blossom after rain.

 Over the past twenty-five years I’ve (literally) messed with all sorts of writing inks.
 I started at school by cutting open ink cartridges of different colours and pouring them into a beaker.
-At first I was looking for a colour that I called ‘Slate Blue’.
-I mixed blue ink with the smallest amount of black until I had something ‘subdued and refined’ but not the blue-black used by headmasters and people of superior standing.
-I wanted something more down-to-earth and organic.
+At first I was looking to create a colour that I called ‘Slate Blue’.
+I mixed blue ink with the smallest amount of black until I had something ‘subdued and refined’.
+Not the blue-black ink used by headmasters and people of superior standing, but something more down-to-earth and organic.

-At the age of 14, I discovered my love of antique books.
+I discovered my love of antique books at the age of 14.
 Many of them had semi-faded copperplate inscriptions – lovely bronzed writing in various tints of sepia.
-This began a twenty-year fixation with blending the perfect sepia-coloured ink.
+This began a quest to blend the perfect sepia-coloured ink.
 Early attempts resulted in a ‘flat brown’ that lacked the desired richness of tone and reminded me of the ink in a felt-tip pen.
-Then I added different shades of red (cherry red is especially good) and the odd drop of blue, until I had bronze ink with a wash of port-like burgundy running through it.
+Then I added different shades of red (cherry red was especially good) and the odd drop of blue, until I had bronze ink with a wash of port-like burgundy running through it.
 This looked blood red in the bottle, but which darkened to the desired colour on the page.
 Perfect.
 Well, nearly.

-There, you have it: a Priory guide to writing inks.
-However, there’s magic to be added to each recipe – a message to be carried in your ink: when making your ink, ensure that you use meaningful ingredients – those with provenance that trigger fond memories.
-And when it’s made, at the point where you’re about to pour it into the glass jar, pause for a moment and say the following words:
+There you have it: an indispensable guide to making writing inks.
+I never thought I’d write something that resembles a cookbook, but it’s been the easiest way to describe the inks I’ll be making today.
+However, there’s magic to be added to each recipe – a message to be carried in your ink.
+When your ink’s been made, at the point when you’re about to pour it into the glass storage jar, pause for a moment and say the following words:

 “All are different, no two the same.